 BioPhys - Biophysics

-The thematic line BioPhysics (BioPhys-TL) merges together the expertise of experimental condensed matter physicists and theoretical biological physicists and takes advantage of the unique research opportunities offered by the multidisciplinary environment of BioISI to foster interdisciplinary work through tailored interactions among members of these two Physics groups and members of all Biology groups.
-The research program of BioPhys-TL develops around three Key Actions (KA) as flagship projects as described below.
+The thematic line BioPhysics (BioPhys-TL) merges together the expertise of experimental condensed matter physicists and theoretical biological physicists and takes advantage of the unique research opportunities offered by the multidisciplinary environment of BioISI to foster interdisciplinary work through tailored interactions among members of these two Physics teams and members of all Biology groups.

 Research Groups mainly involved in the BioPhys– TL